mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

   * `old_image` - Images (unused in this study).
   * `services` - Code used to interact with the database and push/pull data.
   * `study_styles` - More external library code imported throughout the study.
-  * `webPages` - a folder used to store the HTML and JSON for web pages visited and search queries issued by users during the study.
+  * `webPages` - A folder used to store the HTML and JSON for web pages visited and search queries issued by users during the study.
   * `./*.php` - General frontend functions.
 Some of these are the pages a user accesses to annotate their daily activity.
 Some of these are administrator web pages used to view users' progress through the study and to annotate user tasks.

 ## Extension Code Structure